intern-hub/scraper/README.md

 This repository contains our scraping code.
 The scraper pulls companies from [/r/cscareerquestions](https://reddit.com/r/cscareerquestions) and crawls the web for positions relating to those companies.
-We are also actively looking for other reliable sources of company names.
+We are actively looking for other reliable sources of company names.

 ## Installation